michaeltelford/echo_reference_project/README.md

 I've set up different repository branches to reflect what is provided for you out of the box.
 For example, the `master` branch contains only the echo web router with no database connection.
 Other branches however, provide such functionality.
 So take a look and pick the one that suits you best for your needs.

-This branch sees the API connect to and query a `sqlite3` database.
+This branch sees the API connect to and query a `postgres` database.

 ## Pre-requisites

-- To use the database, you'll need to ensure `sqlite3` is installed
+- To use the database and API, you'll need to ensure `docker` and `docker-compose` are installed
 - To use `make debug` you'll need to ensure `watcher` is in your `$PATH` (https://github.com/canthefason/go-watcher)
 - To use `make convey` you'll need to ensure `goconvey` is in your `$PATH` (https://github.com/smartystreets/goconvey)
 - To use `make lint` you'll need to ensure `golint` is in your `$PATH` (https://github.com/golang/lint)